Leeds United F.C.: Stadium

-Alex Ferguson has said that Elland Road has one of the most intimidating atmospheres in European football.

-A statue of legendary captain Billy Bremner was unveiled outside the stadium in 1999 in the area known as 'Bremner Square'.
-Then a bronze statue for Leeds' most successful manager Don Revie was also unveiled in 2012, celebrating the 40th anniversary of the club winning the FA Cup.
-As part of the renovation of the Bremner statue in summer 2018, a 'Bremner Square XI' was announced.
-The XI featured ten further 'legendary Leeds players' who have engraved stones featuring their key stats and achievements during their careers with Leeds United.

-On 28 June 2017, new Leeds owner Andrea Radrizzani completed the re-purchase of Elland Road, via his investment company, Greenfield Investment Pte Ltd, the company used to buy Leeds.
-Leeds will have a period of paying no rent and be able to invest in other areas of the club.
-In July 2018, Elland Road was voted 'Best Ground in the Championship' by football supporters.

 Supporters

 In 2003, Peter Reid commented on the support at Elland Road after being relieved of his managerial duties, saying that "In 30 years I've never seen support like I did at the Leeds/Arsenal game a couple of weeks ago.
 The fans at Leeds are fantastic."
 Two other former Leeds managers have also spoken highly of the club's supporters; Kevin Blackwell said "fans will follow them everywhere" and David O'Leary commented "There is an immense fan base and they are still with the club".

-Leeds supporters are renowned for singing the signature song "Marching on Together" before and during matches.
+Leeds United supporters are renowned for singing the signature song "Marching on Together" before and during matches.
 Other notable songs Leeds fans sing during games include "We Are The Champions, Champions of Europe" (more commonly known as WACCOE) in reference to the 1975 European Cup Final which Leeds lost due to dubious refereeing decisions.
 Riots by the Leeds fans during the match led to UEFA banning the club from European competition for four years, although this was reduced to two years on appeal.

-Famous Leeds supporters include: actors Ralph Ineson, Russell Crowe, Matthew Lewis, Nikolaj Coster-Waldau; comedian Jon Richardson and boxer Josh Warrington.

-Leeds United supporters also have their own salute.
-Leeds are 10th in the all-time average attendance figures for the Football League and Premier League.
-They have the third most rivalries in the English League.
-Alex Ferguson once said that Elland Road has one of the most intimidating atmospheres in European football.
+Supporters also have their own salute.

 An LGBT fans' group, Marching Out Together, was formed in 2017 and sits on the club's Supporters' Advisory Group.
 There is also a group for Sikh supporters, called Punjabi Whites.
 The Leeds United Disabled Organisation (LUDO) was founded in 1992.
 There is a well-known hooligan firm amongst the fans known as the Leeds United Service Crew.